Data Centers in Letterkenny

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within Letterkenny, as of September 2025.
-Businesses connect to cloud providers via the primary data center hub in Dublin, accessible through national network links and private line services.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Letterkenny as of September 2025.
+Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, through dedicated private network links to carrier hotels and data centers in Dublin.

 Power Analysis